shambhavisivan/cs-ui-components/cs-ui-demo/src/Accessibility.md

 >> * <span id="4.1.2">4.1.2:</span> [Name, Role, Value](https://www.w3.org/WAI/WCAG22/Understanding/name-role-value) **A**
 >> * <span id="4.1.3">4.1.3:</span> [Status Messages](https://www.w3.org/WAI/WCAG22/Understanding/status-messages) **AA** **WCAG 2.1**

-## Literature<a name="Literature"></a>
+## Literature
 * [Inclusive Components by Heydon Pickering](https://drive.google.com/drive/folders/1W9DmASckOI10LXzw2LO0nWGhD2iSxX7j).

-## App general<a name="App General"></a>
+## App General

-* Follow these general rules
+* These general rules should be followed:
-  * Never have more than one h1
+  * Never have more than one h1.
-  * Never skip any header levels (e.g. h1, h3, h4...)
+  * Never skip any heading levels. (e.g. h1, h3, h4...)
-  * Provide unique page title
+  * Provide a unique page title.
-  * Text resizing via relative units (em or rem)
+  * Implement text sizing using relative units (em or rem).
-  * Define language via attribute
+  * Make use of the lang attribute to define languages.
-  * Add hidden skip links to jump over repetitive content such as navigation tabs, interactive tables etc., e.g. jump to main content, jump to footer
+  * Add visually hidden skip links to jump over repetitive content such as navigation tabs, interactive tables etc. (e.g. jump to main content, jump to footer...)
-  * Never use tabindex value different than -1 or 0.
+  * Never use tabindex values other than -1 or 0.

-  ## Frequently Asked Questions<a name="FAQ"></a>
+  ## FAQ
-* Which Cloudsense products are currently considered accessible?
+* Which CloudSense products are currently considered accessible?
   * Sales Console
   * Configurator